 This book will be of great interest for teachers, academics, scholars, and postgraduate students in the fields of applied linguistics, L2 and foreign language education.
 It will also be a useful resource for those in charge of teacher education and postgraduate TESOL, L1, and L2 listening researchers and psycholinguists.

 Table of Contents

-Joseph Siegel is Associate Professor of English at Stockholm University and Örebro University, Sweden.
+Joseph Siegel is an Associate Professor of English at Stockholm University and Örebro University, Sweden.
 He teaches TESOL methodology, linguistics, and applied linguistic research methods courses.
-Among his research interests are second language listening pedagogy, notetaking, pragmatics and teacher education.
+Among his research interests are second language listening pedagogy, notetaking, pragmatics, and teacher education.